ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 }
 ```

-The function body of `main` is executed whenever an AWS Lambda performs a cold starts.
+The function body of `main` is executed whenever an AWS Lambda performs a cold start.
 After the cold start, a Lambda function is considered "warm," with only the event handler code being executed, making Lambda executions very efficient.

 To compile and deploy the Go code, we run: